7 Common Virtualization Challenges – And How to Overcome Them

 4. Performance Monitoring

-Since there is no actual hard drive on which data and systems can be backed up, frequent software updates can make it difficult to access backups at times.
-Software programs like Windows Server Backup and other tools can make this process easier and allow backups to be kept all in one place for easy tracking and access.
+Since there is no actual hard drive where data and systems are backed up, frequent software updates can make it difficult to access backups at times.
+Software tools can make this process easier and allow virtual backups to be kept all in one place for easy tracking and access.

 6. Security